-INFRA6: Developers will be required to demonstrate that there is adequate Wastewater Infrastructure both on and off the site to serve the development and ensure no adverse impacts for existing or future users.
+INFRA4: Developers will be required to demonstrate that there is adequate Wastewater Infrastructure both on and off the site to serve the development and ensure no adverse impacts for existing or future users.

-- It may be necessary for developers to fund studies to ascertain whether the proposed development will lead to overloading of existing Wastewater Infrastructure. - Where there is a capacity constraint and no improvements are programmed by Thames Water, the Local Planning Authority will require the developer to provide for appropriate improvements that must be completed prior to occupation of the development.
+- Where necessary, developers will be required to commission or fund studies to ascertain whether the proposed development will lead to overloading of existing Wastewater Infrastructure. - Where such studies demonstrate that development would overload the existing wastewater infrastructure and no improvements are programmed by Thames Water, permission will be subject to a planning obligation requiring the provision of the necessary increase in capacity and its completion prior to the first occupation of the development.